yeti-platform/yeti-platform-old.github.io/_posts/2017-03-10-introducing-yeti.md

   and enrichment (think malware sandbox).
 * Export the data in user-defined formats so that they can be ingested by third-party applications (think blocklists, SIEM).

+## Under the hood

+Yeti is mostly written in Python and JavaScript.
+Under the hood, it uses several other open-source projects:

+* MongoDB: A document-oriented datastore
+* Redis: A key-value storage (used by Celery for scheduling)
+* Celery: A scheduler (uses Redis)